 The student will develop an understanding of both the formal aspects of statistical mechanics and of applying these in order to understand real systems.
 The concept of scaling in phase transitions will feature strongly.
-The student will also develop skills in the most important approximation methods in statistical physics.
+The student will also develop skills in the most important approximation methods and the molecular dynamics approach through computer simulations in statistical physics.